Pixel04M/WEB_TECH_CW2_00016881/README.md

   /views
     index.pug -- written in Jade (now known as Pug) and it includes a table with some sample data and buttons for editing and deleting layout.pug -- writted=n inn JADE which  It includes a doctype declaration, an HTML structure with a head and body section, and a block for content.
-The file path is specified as "/workspaces/WEB_TECH_CW2_00016881/views/layout.pug" head.pug -- written in Jade (now known as Pug) and it represents a basic HTML structure with a form for adding a product.
+The file path is specified as /views/layout.pug" head.pug -- written in Jade (now known as Pug) and it represents a basic HTML structure with a form for adding a product.
 The code includes a doctype declaration, a head section with meta tags and stylesheets, a body section with a container, a heading, and a form.
 The form includes input fields for product name, description, and price, as well as a submit button
     /products
        products.pug - views of products
+/validator
+  /product
+   index.js -- to export a JavaScript function called addProductValidation from the current module.
+This allows other modules or files to import and use this function in their own code.
+The code is using the module.exports syntax to make the addProductValidation function accessible to other parts of the project.
 ....